UK Sponsorship Licence Applications & Guidance

 Skilled workers - this includes Health and Care Workers

 Sponsoring a migrant does not necessarily mean that they will be allowed to work in the UK.
 They will need to apply for a UK visa and fulfill the necessary requirements.

 Who can apply for a UK Sponsorship Licence?

 Any organisation or educational institution can apply for a sponsorship licence, provided they meet the relevant requirements.
 The organisation can be an independent business, franchise, or a newly-acquired business.
 Each organisation will have a different set of requirements that must be met before a UK Sponsorship License can be gained.

 We strongly recommend that organisations seek advice before making the application.
 If your application is refused, the organisation will not be allowed to submit an application again for 6 months.

 What happens next?

 Once the compliance requirements have been met, the sponsorship licence will be granted - it is valid for 4 years.
-After the Sponsorship Licence is granted, the organisation can request and assign the relevant Certificate of Sponsorship (CoS).
+After the UK Sponsorship Licence is granted, the organisation can request and assign the relevant Certificate of Sponsorship (CoS).